-The Negroni is an Italian classic and the wonder child of modern cocktail bartending, in large part because of the endless opportunity for variations and riffs upon it.
+The Negroni is an Italian classic and the wonder child of modern cocktail bartending, in large part because of its endless opportunity for variations and riffs.
 In fact, some consider the Negroni to be, essentially, a family of cocktails: a base spirit, an amaro or other bitter liqueur and a vermouth, each in equal (or close to equal) parts.

 The final twist is that of grapefruit, rather than orange.
 The end result is rich, smoky and bitter, and manages to have its own identity while unmistakably being a Negroni.

-Add the Islay scotch, Cynar amaro and Martini & Rossi bianco vermouth into a mixing glass with ice and stir until well-chilled.
+Add the Islay scotch, Cynar and bianco vermouth into a mixing glass with ice and stir until well-chilled.

 Strain into a chilled coupe glass.

 Garnish with a grapefruit twist.